peerdavid/ConvolutionalNeuralNetwork/README.md

 # Convolutional Neural Networks
 This project trains and evaluates convolutional neural networks with tensorflow.
-Images (ong or jpeg) will be loaded from your local file system.
-To create your own training / evaluation set, datr (https://github.com/peerdavid/datr) can be used.
+Images (png or jpeg) will be loaded from your file system.
+To create your own training / evaluation set, the tool **datr** (https://github.com/peerdavid/datr) can be used.
-Simply download images and put them into folders named 0, 1, ... for all different classes and set the folder in the params.py (FLAGS.img_dir) file.
-To train and predict cnn's you can use the following components:
+Simply download images with datr and put them into folders named 0, 1, ... for all different classes and set the folder in the params.py (FLAGS.img_dir) file.
+This images can be used, to train your cnn using the following components:

 ## params.py
 This file contains all flags which can be set such as learning_rate, img_dir, test_size etc.